15 Strategies for an Effective Recruitment Process

 13. Gather New Hire Paperwork

-Before a new hire can start work, you need to gather all the necessary paperwork, but that shouldn’t mean handing new employees a mountain of paperwork.
+Before a new hire can start work, you need to gather all the necessary paperwork.
+But instead of overwhelming them with a mountain of paperwork, you can use HR recruitment software and electronic signatures.

 14. Onboard Your New Employee

 Now that you’ve chosen the candidate who’ll be joining your team, the fun begins!
-Get the new hire started on the right food with an engaging onboarding process, focusing on helping them transition successfully into the company.
+Make sure they feel welcome from day one with a thoughtful onboarding process.

 15. Review Recruitment Data

-1. Preparing: Promoting your employer brand, building recruitment strategy and plan, writing the job description and ad
+- Preparing: Promoting your employer brand, building recruitment strategy and plan, and writing the job description and ad

-2. Sourcing: Posting the job ad, relying on employee referrals, searching for qualified candidates
+- Sourcing: Posting the job ad, relying on employee referrals, and searching for qualified candidates

-5. Hiring: Sending offer letter, negotiating job details
+- Hiring: Sending offer letter and negotiating job details

-As you review and refine your recruitment process, consider how you can apply this holistic perspective in your recruitment process, providing a satisfying, consistent candidate experience from end to end.
-Building in this kind of consistency in your recruitment process is what turns high-quality candidates into long-term employees.
+As you review and refine your recruitment process, think about how you can apply these strategies to create a more holistic approach from start to finish.
+This kind of consistency in your recruitment process is what turns high-quality candidates into long-term employees.